Financial Aid Glossary

 Assets: You and your family's financial worth, including real estate (excluding the home you live in), businesses, stocks, bonds, and cash savings.

-Central Processing System (CPS): The U.S. Department of Education's Central Processing System is the service that analyzes your Free Application for Federal Student Aid (FAFSA) and provides information to the federal/state governments and colleges to which you have applied.
+Central Processing System (CPS): The U.S. Department of Education's Central Processing System is the service that analyzes your Free Application for Federal Student Aid (FAFSA) and provides information to the federal/state governments and to the colleges to which you have applied.
 The CPS will forward a Student Aid Report (SAR) informing you of your Expected Family Contribution (EFC).

-Expected Family Contribution (EFC): The amount you and/or your family are expected to contribute toward your educational expenses as determined by a federally-mandated formula, which uses the information you provide on your Free Application for Federal Student Aid (FAFSA).
+Expected Family Contribution (EFC): The amount you and/or your family are expected to contribute toward your educational expenses, as determined by a federally mandated formula which uses the information you provide on your Free Application for Federal Student Aid (FAFSA).

 Financial Aid Package: The total amount of financial aid (federal and non-federal) a student receives.
 The financial aid administrator at a postsecondary institution combines various forms of aid into a "package" to help meet a student's need.
 Using available resources to give each student the best possible package of aid is one of the aid administrator's major responsibilities.
 Because funds are often limited, a financial aid package might fall short of the amount a student is eligible for.
 Also, the amount of federal student aid in a financial aid package is affected by other sources of aid received (scholarships, state aid, etc).

 Financial Need: The difference between your budget as established by Rutgers and your Expected Family Contribution (EFC) and/or New Jersey Eligibility Index (NJEI).

 Gift Aid: A form of financial aid that does not have to be repaid or earned.